aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

 # Introduction

-Aurelia provides a way to author your components with reactive programming model with the `@watch` decorator.
+Aurelia provides a way to author your components in reactive programming model with the `@watch` decorator.
 Decorating a class itself, or a method inside it with the `@watch` decorator and the corresponding method will be called whenever the watched value changes.

 {% hint style="info" %}
 **Intended usages**

 - The `@watch` decorator can only be used on custom element and custom attribute view models.
-- Corresponding watchers of `@watch` decorator will be created once, and bound after `beforeBind`, and before `afterBind` lifecycles.
-This means mutation during `beforeBind`/`beforeUnbind` won't be reacted to, as watchers haven't started or have stopped.
+- Corresponding watchers of `@watch` decorator will be created once, and bound after `beforeBind`, and unbound before `afterBind` lifecycles.
+This means mutation during `beforeBind`/ `afterUnbind` & after won't be reacted to, as watchers haven't started or have stopped.

 {% endhint %}